j-m-hoffmann/reasonml-realworld-example-app/README.md

 npm run server
 ```

-**We need the server to make the app work!** Since icons, stylesheets and fonts are loaded from the web.
+**You need the server to make the app work!** Since icons, stylesheets and fonts are loaded from the web.

 **For other ReasonReact examples**, please see https://github.com/reasonml-community/reason-react-example